benjaminion/upgrading-ethereum-book/src/book.md

 The `GENESIS_DELAY` is a grace period to allow nodes and node operators time to prepare for the Genesis event.
 The Genesis event cannot occur before [`MIN_GENESIS_TIME`](#min_genesis_time).
 If there are not [`MIN_GENESIS_ACTIVE_VALIDATOR_COUNT`](#min_genesis_active_validator_count) registered validators sufficiently in advance of `MIN_GENESIS_TIME`, then Genesis will occur `GENESIS_DELAY` seconds after enough validators have been registered.

 The Genesis event (beacon chain start) was originally designed to take place at midnight UTC, even for testnets, which was not always convenient.
 This has now been [changed](https://github.com/ethereum/eth2.0-specs/pull/1866).
-Once we're past `MIN_GENESIS_TIME - GENESIS_DELAY`, Genesis could end up being at any time of the day, depending on when the last depost needed comes in.
+Once we're past `MIN_GENESIS_TIME - GENESIS_DELAY`, Genesis could end up being at any time of the day, depending on when the last deposit needed comes in.
 In the event, genesis occurred at 12:00:23 UTC on the 1st of December 2020, according to the timestamp of Ethereum block number [11320899](https://etherscan.io/block/11320899) plus `GENESIS_DELAY`.
 -->

 ## Consensus <!-- /part2/consensus* -->